 Student will observe, assist, and teach in an approved Infant or Toddler site, under the supervision of an experienced early childhood professional.
 ECE Majors Only.
-Prerequisite: ECE 100.
+Prerequisite: ECE 100 and department chair approval.
 Co-requisite: ECE 105.

 ECE 150 Language and Literacy for Young Children